 Many beekeepers will reduce the size of their hives during winter, removing excess boxes.
 The smaller the size of the hive, the easier for the bees to keep it warm.

-However, this consideration needs to be balanced with making sure the bees have enough food to last the winter.
+However, this consideration needs to be balanced with making sure the bees have enough food to last the spring.
 If your Flow Super has a lot of honey in it, leave it on for the bees.
-If not, remove it for the winter – perhaps you’ve an extra brood box of honey stores, or plan to feed your bees through the winter.
+If not, remove it for the winter – perhaps you’ve got an extra brood box of honey stores, or plan to feed your bees through the winter.